Amazon Echo Plus (2nd-gen) full review

 How much does the Amazon Echo Plus 2 cost?

 Before we delve into the features of the second-gen Echo Plus, let’s discuss pricing.
 The second-gen Echo Plus is available on Amazon right now for £139.99 in the UK, while those in the US can pick it up for $149.99.
-The good news is that Amazon is currently offering a free Philips Hue smart bulb with orders of the Echo Plus to help users kick-start their smart home, making it a little more tempting.
+The good news is that Amazon is currently offering a free Philips Hue smart bulb with the Echo Plus to help users kick-start their smart home, making it a little more tempting.

 An updated design